QualitySoftwareMatters/Blog/knowing-your-tools.md

 One of the areas that musicians focus on developing is **physical/coordination** or focusing on fundamental technical aspects of playing an instrument.
 They do this by playing scales in all of the range of the instrument, building the muscles in their lips or gaining callouses in their fingers, practicing dynamics with their diaphragms, etc. They cannot always be playing nice sounding music - they have to play simple, focused, seemingly monotonous exercises to focus on these fundamentals.

 How can a software craftsman do the same?
 They can focus on looking at the full range of functionality available to them within a certain language, platform, or tool.
-And they can practice using these tools in private exercises known as katas or personal projects.
-That is what I seek to do with this series.
+And they can practice using these tools in private exercises known as code katas or personal projects.